nhprhodin/blueprint-python/README.md

 # blueprint-python
 A template repository for Python projects.
+Includes a template class ( Blueprint), a class call (run.py), unit tests, and a setup.py enabling installation as a Python package.

 ## Preliminaries
-Tested on Ubuntu
+- Tested on Ubuntu 18.04, bionic

-Python version >=3.7 to enable type annotation.
+- Python version >=3.7 to enable type annotation.

         virtualenv -p python3.7 venv

 ## Dependencies
     pip install --upgrade pip